 FUNDING FOR EU/EEA MIGRANT WORKERS

-This funding will be available for new student starting in 19/20 and those who are continuing please see the Government statement.
+This funding will be available for new students starting in 19/20 and those who are continuing please see the Government statement.

 Republic of Cyprus